(Revised January 27, 2020)

-And, this historical reality is attested by Machen.
-Referring to the work of Evelyn Underhill,4 he wrote: “She suggests that there was a strong Egyptian influence in Celtic Christendom.”
-5
+And, this historical reality is acknowledged by Machen.
+Referring to the work of Evelyn Underhill,5 he wrote: “She suggests that there was a strong Egyptian influence in Celtic Christendom.”
+6

 Returning to the Vita Sancti Paternus, we find an intriguing anecdote.
 It follows in full: